Impact Strategy & Governance

 Community Connection

-Established governance is critical to managing the strategies, goals, policies and performance indicators tied to ESG issues.
-The leaders and teams with responsibility for our ESG strategies guide our actions and performance across issues.
+Robust governance is critical to managing the strategies, goals, policies and performance indicators tied to environmental and social issues.
+The leaders and teams with responsibility for our Impact Strategy guide our actions and progress across issues.
 Supported by working groups, Franchisees and suppliers, our cross-functional teams manage these issues and seek to deliver long-term value for customers, stakeholders and communities.
-Our Board of Directors and Cross-Functional Leadership team are our key governance bodies.
+Our Board and Cross-Functional Leadership team are our key governance bodies.

 Our Board of Directors